totvslabs/pyCarol/README.md

 #### 2. Using Tokens

-It is also possible to initialize the Carol object using a token generated from a username and password.
+It is also possible to initialize the Carol object using a Oauth2 token generated from a username and password.
-This is useful for applications that need to authenticate programmatically without storing user credentials.
+This is useful for applications that need to temporary authenticate programmatically without storing user credentials.

 ```python